 In general, patients in Eden Prairie, Minneapolis and surrounding areas of Minnesota are able to return to their normal activities immediately after their procedure for bridges.
 Some patients may need to adjust to eating and speaking with their new bridges.

 Is there any pain associated with the procedure for bridges?

 The most common symptom reported by patients is mild discomfort.
 Over-the-counter pain medications may help the patient remain comfortable.
 The fit of the bridge should be comfortable and not cause mouth irritation.
-Patients who experience soreness or other symptoms should contact Gallagher Cosmetic and Family Dentistry for a follow-up appointment.
+Patients who experience soreness or other symptoms should contact Gallagher Dentistry & Facial Pain Center for a follow-up appointment.

 Dental Lab Crowns & CEREC